alecramsay/rdadata/README.md

 # Code

-Some application helpers are described here:
+Some shared code and scripts are described here:

+- [Shared Code](./docs/code.md): Common code used in multiple applications.
 - [Scripts](./docs/scripts.md): Scripts to re-format the data for specific applications.
-- [Functions](./docs/functions.md): Functions to re-format the data for specific applications.

 ## Sources